What is Ngöndro?

-Ngöndro is the Tibetan sngon 'gro — that which goes before — and names the body of preliminary practice the Vajrayāna schools place between the practitioner's initial contact with the lineage and the higher methods the curriculum is built toward.
-The word is structural rather than dismissive: the preliminaries are not warm-up exercises that drop away once the main practice begins.
-The lineage's working claim is that the preliminaries are doing the load-bearing work of preparing the practitioner — purifying the obscurations that would otherwise distort the higher practice, accumulating the merit and wisdom the higher practice requires as its ground, and stabilising the relationship with the guru through which the pointing-out transmission will operate.
-Each of the four major Tibetan schools — Nyingma, Kagyu, Sakya and Gelug — has its own ngöndro sequence, varying in liturgical detail but converging on the same four core practices in the inner section.
+The word is structural, not dismissive.
+The lineage's position is that the preliminaries do the load-bearing work: purifying the obscurations that would otherwise distort the higher practice, accumulating the merit and wisdom the higher practice requires as its ground, and stabilising the relationship with the guru through which the pointing-out transmission operates.
+Each school has its own ngöndro sequence, varying in liturgical detail, but all converge on the same four core practices in the inner section.

 The outer reflections